My account - online forms

 If you are serving, or have served in HM Armed Forces, the Armed Forces Covenant is a promise by the nation to make sure you and your family, as part of the Armed Forces community, are treated fairly when you access services, and do not face discrimination compared to other citizens.
 Special consideration is appropriate in some cases, especially for those who have given most, such as the injured and the bereaved.

-Watch a 78 second video (below) to learn more about the Armed Forces Covenant:
+Watch a short video (below) to learn more about the Armed Forces Covenant:

 You are a member of the Armed Forces community if you are: